Learn how to use the Shush Pat method from Tracy Hogg to help settle your newborn and get your 0 to 3 month old baby to sleep.

 Technically, the Shush Pat Method is a sleep prop, but it’s one of the easier sleep props to break as your baby gets older.

-Here’s the thing, newborn sleep can be really tricky to tackle.
-Sometimes our tiny babies need a little help getting to sleep.
-The Shush Pat allows you to help soothe your baby to sleep, while allowing them to fall asleep in their crib or bassinet.
+Here’s the thing—newborn sleep can be really tricky to tackle.
+Sometimes tiny babies need a little help getting to sleep.

-The beauty of this is that when they wake up after one sleep cycle, they will be in the same environment that they fell asleep in.
-This will make it easier for them to fall back asleep and is how the Shush Pat is a different kind of sleep prop than nursing or rocking to sleep.
+This makes it easier for them to fall back asleep and is how the Shush Pat is a different kind of sleep association than nursing or rocking to sleep.

 When do Babies Learn to Fall Asleep on their Own?

-When babies can fall asleep on their own really depends.
-Newborn babies are fully capable of putting themselves to sleep if you’re working hard to avoid an overtired baby, focus on full feeds, and watching their sleep cues.
+Newborn babies are capable of putting themselves to sleep if you work on avoiding an overtired baby, focus on full feeds, and watch their sleep cues.

 Sometimes babies need a little help getting to sleep and that’s where the Shush Pat and other soothing methods can be really effective.

 The problem often becomes when parents default to feeding or rocking to sleep.
 Those habits can be trickier to break and actually impede your baby’s ability to fall asleep.
-You’ll have to work harder to learn and implement how to stop nursing to sleep or rocking to sleep to teach your baby independent sleep habits.

 Have you used the Shush Pat Method to help get your baby to sleep?
 Let me know in the comments and help other parents start using this technique!